fangpenlin/realpython-guest-blog-bugbuzz/README.md

 # The future

-As a prototype, Bugbuzz can only do very basic things now, yet it shows a very promising start, with it, you can debug your code on the server, you can even send the link to your co-worker, debug together, or explain to them how the program works.
+As a prototype, Bugbuzz can only do very basic things now, yet it shows a very promising start.
 Hopefully, I can grow it as my pet project graduately when I have time.
+Feel free to know me know if you have any throught about it.
 In the future, it can be way more powerful but yet very handy to use. 😎